Rinoahu/SwiftOrtho/README.md

     ADETSIEIVHE

 input.fsa.sc is output file.
 It is a tabular text file which contains 14 columns.
-The first 12 columns are the same as blastp -m8 format, the last

-2 columns are the lengths of the query and target sequence.
+The first 12 columns are the same as blastp -m8 format, the last 2 columns are the lengths of the query and target sequences.
 For example:

     GCF_000005825.2_ASM582v2|BPOF4_RS00005  GCF_000005825.2_ASM582v2|BPOF4_RS00005  100.00  450     0       0       1       450     1       450     2.88e-261       897     450     450